rpm-software-management/dnf/doc/command_ref.rst

     include `optional` packages of the group if ``--with-optional`` is specified.
 All `mandatory` and `Default` packages will be installed whenever possible.
     Conditional packages are installed if they meet their requirement.
-    If group is installed, command installs uninstalled packages of the group.
+    If group is already (partially) installed, command installs missing packages from the group.

 .. _grouplist_command-label: